Chairman's message regarding OMRON's commitment to sustainability

 OMRON is aware that a proactive and dynamic response to sustainability threats in our environment and society is essential if we are to sustainably enhance our corporate value.
 Based on this awareness, in fiscal 2016 OMRON set forth a Sustainability Policy based on the OMRON Principles and built a framework and a system by which we put the policy into practice.

-In fiscal 2017, OMRON set sustainability goals for fiscal 2020 that are linked to our medium-term management plan VG2.0, pursuing the goals for one year.
-At the Executive Council*, executive officers discussed our progress, updating and adding goals in accordance with the progress in our performance and changes in the society.
-The Board of Directors continued its effort to oversee and supervise initiatives in key sustainability issues.
+In fiscal 2017, the first year of our medium-term management plan VG2.0, OMRON set sustainability goals for fiscal 2020 that are linked to our business strategy, and has been working to achieve the goals.
+At the Executive Council*, executive officers discuss our progress, updating and adding goals when necessary in accordance with the progress in our performance and changes in the society, and report on the updates to the Board of Directors.
+The Board of Directors is continuing its effort to oversee and supervise initiatives in key sustainability issues by monitoring if the progress and revisions have been made in the right direction.

 We at OMRON will keep working toward sustained enhancement of corporate value and improvement of board effectiveness, to provide even more solid solutions to global social issues through our businesses, and meet the expectations of our stakeholders.